jocosocial/twitarr/rest_documentation.md

         "Subject is too long (maximum is 200 characters)", "Text can't be blank",
         "Text is too long (maximum is 10000 characters)", "Hashtag max length is 100 characters.
-Too long: hashtag_string", # hashtag_string will be replaced with the invalid hashtag, "photo_id_string is not a valid photo id" # photo_id_string will be replaced with the invalid photo id ]
+This hashtag is too long: hashtag_string", # hashtag_string will be replaced with the invalid hashtag, "photo_id_string is not a valid photo id" # photo_id_string will be replaced with the invalid photo id ]
 }